openSUSE:Build Service prjconf

 Macros:

-at the end of the prjconf starts a block of macro definitions that are exported into the build environment.
+in Macros sections and/or at the end of the prjconf contain a blocks macro definitions that are exported into the build environment.
 You can basically define anything here, including macros that are functions or call external commands since those macros are actually evaluated by rpmbuild.
-The define statement is implicit here so just start with %macroname.
+The define statement is not needed here, so just start with %macroname.

 To stay with the simple example above, to not only tell the build service to install the pulseaudio-devel package but also have rpmbuild know to build with pulseaudio the following definition needs to be in the macro block as well: